VersusCenter

 Cons

-• Stricter vetting barriers make entry harder for new freelancers
+• Stricter verification requirements for freelancers

 Upwork wins